ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/apache-windows.md

 **Queue Drivers**

 A queue driver is the handler for managing how to run a queued job, identifying whether the jobs succeeded or failed, and trying the job again if configured to do so.
-There are different queue lists are available to be used by the system:
+There are different queue lists available to be used by the system:

 - Sync (Activated by default)
 - Database (this will use the database used by the application to act as a queue)
 - Redis

 - **Sync**, or synchronous, is the default queue driver which runs a queued job within your existing process.
 With this driver enabled, you effectively have no queue as the queued job runs immediately.
-When a small number of incoming and outgoing mail functionalities operated by the system, this sync method can be used.
+When a small number of incoming and outgoing mail functionalities are operated by the system, this sync method can be used.

 - **Database** driver stores queued jobs in the database.
 In Database queue multiple users need to work on a pool of records in a queue to process them.
 The records in the queue are in an unprocessed state.
-After the user worked on any record, that record is in completed state and is removed from the queue.
+After the user worked on any record, that record is in a completed state and is removed from the queue.
 - Database Queue option lets the emails queue to execute using First in First out (FIFO) method and sends emails to the clients one by one.
 - In Database, Read and Write operations are slow because of storing data in secondary memory.